 So, by now, you’re wondering, is it legal?
-I mean, is it okay for someone to sell their rare 2 digit username for $10k if there is a buyer more than happy to pay the price?
+I mean, is it okay for someone to sell their rare 2 digit username for $10k if there is a buyer who’s happy to pay the price?
 Well, that is a great question.
 And, there are two answers to this.

 One, it is not illegal to sell Instagram usernames.
 Or usernames of any social media for that matter.
 I mean, you can’t go to jail for selling a username.

 However, it is definitely against the ToS of any social network.